Mitchell Mann

-Mitchell Mann (born 26 December 1991) is an English professional snooker player.
+Mitchell Dennis Mann (born 26 December 1991) is an English professional snooker player.

 Career

 Junior

 Mann first played snooker aged 9, after being forced to quit football after a diagnosis of Legg–Calvé–Perthes syndrome, a rare disease which rots the hip bone in young boys.
 The main highlight of his junior career was winning the Junior Pot Black in 2007, beating Jack Lisowski 76–23 in the final.

 Amateur

 In 2007–08, Mann at aged 15 began to play in the secondary International Open Series tour with eight places on the professional snooker tour on offer to the top eight in the end of season Order of Merit.
 In 2008–09, Mann was ranked 11th in the Order of Merit and 46th in 2009–10.

 For 2010–11, the PIOS was dropped and replaced by the pro-am Players Tour Championship and an end-of season Q School became the new pro ticket events.
 In the PTC events, Mann managed several wins against professional players Liang Wenbo, Michael White, Dave Harold and Shaun Murphy notable casualties.
 He also qualified for main qualifying stages of the 2010 World Open professional ranking tournament through the Landywood Snooker Centre tournament, losing 0–3 to Ben Woollaston in round 1.

 Mann was also a regular competitor in the Q School events, where several two-year tour cards were on offer to semi-finalists in each event.
 Mann came close the third event of the 2012 Q School to winning a tour place, lost a deciding frame to Robbie Williams.
 This performance however, enabled Mann to be a top up player for 2012 Australian Goldfields Open professional ranking event, where he reached the third round last 64 stage.
 He also played in the 2013 event via the same method, but lost 5–1 to Stuart Carrington in first round last 128 stage.